shechter430/ETL_project/README.md

 * Confirm successful LOAD by querying database.

-## Here is an example of what your tables should look like.
+## Here is an example of what your tables should look like: